sgratzl/sgratzl.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Research Software Engineer with a focus on Data Visualization
+role: Toolsmith for explorers of the information landscape on their treasure hunt for valuable insights

 # Organizations/Affiliations to show in About widget
 organizations: